 Register for this FREE event and we'll send you updates if there are any schedule changes, as well as info on future free programs and other events around Santa Fe and Albuquerque.

-Kristina Jacobsen (she/her/lei/bi) is an ethnographer, singer-songwriter, and cultural anthropologist.
+Kristina Jacobsen (she/her/lei/bí) is an ethnographer, singer-songwriter, Fulbright Scholar, and cultural anthropologist.
 Her research focuses on language reclamation, expressive culture, popular music, and arts-based research methodologies.
 Her first book, The Sound of Navajo Country: Music, Language and Diné Belonging (UNC Press, 2017), is based on 2½ years of singing and playing lapsteel guitar with Navajo (Diné) country western bands on the Navajo Nation and was the winner of the 2018 IASPM-US Woody Guthrie Award for most outstanding book on popular music.
-A Fulbright Scholar, Jacobsen's second musical ethnography, Sing Me Back Home: Ethnographic Songwriting and Sardinian Language Politics will be published simultaneously in Italian (Nota Press 2024) and in English (University of Toronto Press 2024).
-Jacobsen is an Associate Professor of Ethnomusicology and Anthropology at the University of New Mexico.
-A touring singer-songwriter, she fronts the feminist honky-tonk band The Merlettes, and is the founder and co-facilitator of the UNM Honky-Tonk Ensemble and the Songwriting Major at UNM.
+Jacobsen's second musical ethnography, Sing Me Back Home: Ethnographic Songwriting and Sardinian Language Politics, will be published simultaneously in Italian (NeoClassica Press 2024, trans.
+Antonio Gambacorta) and in English (University of Toronto Press 2024), and focuses on ethnographic songwriting as a research methodology.
+While in Sardinia, she also recorded an album (her fourth) of original songs collaboratively written with Sardinian songwriters and language activists, House on Swallow Street, with the Sardinian Label, Talk About Records.
+Her third book, The Creative Ethnographer’s Notebook, co-edited with ethnographic poet Melisa Cahnmann-Taylor (Routledge, 2024), is a craftbook that seeks to integrate ethnography and the arts in anthropology classrooms and for creative ethnographers from all paths.
+The Cultural Anthropology Advisor to the WOMAD South Africa Music Festival (2021-2023), Jacobsen founded and facilitates three culturally immersive songwriting retreats: in Sardinia, Italy, and along the historic Camino de Santiago pilgrimage route in northern Spain.
+Jacobsen is an Associate Professor of Songwriting and Anthropology at the University of New Mexico.
+A touring singer-songwriter, she is one half of the duo Heartstrings, and is the founder of the UNM Honky-Tonk Ensemble and the Songwriting Major at the University of New Mexico.

 AMP Concerts